jaapo/netpro-project/doc/desc/protocols.md

 This list describes communication related to each client action.

 ##### Client startup
 When client process starts it creates the FAP TCP connection to port xxxx1.
-After connection has been successfully initialized, client sends the **handshake** message and waits for server's **handshake response**.
-When server receives a **handshake** from client, it adds the client to its client list, assigns a data port for it, and replies with the **handshake response**.
+After connection has been successfully initialized, client sends the **hello** message and waits for server's **hello response**.
+When server receives a **hello** from client, it adds the client to its client list, assigns a data port for it, and replies with the **hello response**.
 Client opens another TCP connection to the server using remote port xxxx2.
 User is notified about server name and successful connection.

 ##### Error handling
 If file server fails fullfilling a client request, it sends an **error** response to the client.
 This means that the current transaction is over and the operation failed. **error** message contains error number.
 Message contains also a string describing the error.
 File server must log errors.
 Client must show error's type and description to user.